Hotel Valley Ho

 The hotel bridged competing trends that emerged in post-war Scottsdale between the Chamber of Commerce's "West's Most Western Town" branding and an emerging emphasis on high-end art and design.

-Westroc Hotels & Resorts purchased the property--which had been placed on the Scottsdale Historic Register--in 2002, and invested ore than $80 million in its rehabilitation.
-Reopened in 2005, the renovated hotel retained the original character.
-Westroc salvaged existing wings and the courtyard., as well as original brick walls, concrete railings and fascia.
-It also preserved custom steel open stairs of triangular patterns were preserved.
-New additions included a conference center and recreating Trader Vic's Restaurant and additional levels were provided using the original 1956 drawings as inspiration.
-Allen & Phillip Architects led the rennovation project.
+Westroc Hotels & Resorts purchased the property--which had been placed on the Scottsdale Historic Register--in 2002, and invested more than $80 million in its rehabilitation.
+Reopened in 2005, the renovated hotel retained its original character.
+Westroc salvaged existing wings and the courtyard., as well as original brick walls, concrete railings, and fascia.
+It also preserved the custom steel open stairs of triangular patterns.
+New additions included a conference center and recreating Trader Vic's Restaurant, and additional levels were provided using the original 1956 drawings as inspiration.
+Allen & Phillip Architects led the renovation project.